indiaawake/indiaawake.github.io/source/The-Awakening/index.md

 date: 2014-10-21 16:52:53
 tags:
 ---
-**Independence day, 2014**
+#####Independence day, 2014

 Facebook seems a part of my life now.
 I logged on and saw that a lot of friends had changed their profile pictures to something patriotic.
 Scrolled down to see friends traveling and posting pictures.
-And then i came across a post from a friend.
+And then i came across a video post from a friend.
 And i got real emotional.
+{% img /images/MockeryOfIndians.GIF %}

 And this is how i responded to the post.

+{% img /images/SameeriResponse.GIF %}

-You can watch the video, that triggered my emotions [**here**](http://www.storypick.com/independence-day-questions/).
+You can watch the video the video, that triggered my emotions...over [here]((http://www.storypick.com/independence-day-questions/).

 For the next day or two, i couldn't get my thoughts off this post.
 And it kept rolling.
 I just decided to type out what i felt.
 And these were the words in my mind.

 "India is my home country!
 I was born here.
 I was raised up here.
 I had 25 amazing years spent here.